dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 ```

 Alternatively you can use the latest and greatest versions by using PPAs, but Gatling assumes configuration and paths that match the official distribution versions.
-Keep this in mind because i.e. the
+Keep this in mind because e.g. the
 [NGINX version from the Ubuntu PPA](https://www.NGINX.com/resources/wiki/start/topics/tutorials/install/#ubuntu-ppa)
 does not adhere to the usual paths structure and misses `sites-available` and `sites-enabled`.